-Concert tickets are $16.00-$20.00 and can be purchased at the door, although most concerts are sold out, so advance ticket purchase and reservations for the pre-concert dinners are recommended.
+Concert tickets can be purchased at the door, although most concerts are sold out, so advance ticket purchase and reservations for the pre-concert dinners are recommended.
 You may purchase tickets at the White Gull front desk, or you can do it by phone, using a credit card.

 Folk Musicians Previously Featured at the White Gull